tiffanimarlowe/project_template/README.md

 ##### AnyLogic: Results for 1 Order/HH/hour

 Figure 2 shows the effects on 1 order/HH/hour for the given area and 11 drones.
-The optimization process shows slight variations in necessary drones:
+The optimization process shows the variations in necessary drones:

   - 1_11 (normal)optimal number of drones: 11
   - 1_11fast 	optimal number of drones: 12